HTTPS Is Now The Rule

-These days, we highly recommend all websites run under HTTPS even if they are simple and do not collect private information or process financial transactions.
-HTTPS is quickly becoming the standard so you might as well get ahead of the game and migrate if you haven’t already.
+These days, we highly recommend that all websites run under HTTPS, even if they are simple and do not collect private information or process financial transactions.
+HTTPS is quickly becoming the standard, so you might as well get ahead of the game and migrate if you haven’t already.
 Looking at the recent Google notices, we are quite certain HTTPS will be the norm before we know it.

 What is HTTPS and Why Do You Need It?

 HTTPS is a secure version of the HTTP protocol used to access websites and transfer information on the Internet.
 It creates a secure connection and encrypts the data sent between a user’s browser and your website.
 Encryption protects the confidentiality of digital data transmitted on the web and ensures information in transit is protected from attackers.
-HTTPS also tells your browser to display an icon to your website visitors indicating the site is secure.
-This is typically in the form of a green padlock in front of the web address.
+HTTPS also tells your browser to display an icon to your website visitors, indicating the site is secure.
+This typically appears as a green padlock in front of the web address.

 HTTPS secures and encrypts your private information.